-Final average compensation consists of the highest 12 consecutive months for a Safety or Tier I General member and the highest 36 consecutive months for a Tier II, PEPRA Tier I and II, General and PEPRA Safety member.
+Final average compensation consists of the highest 12 consecutive months for a Safety or Tier 1 General member and the highest 36 consecutive months for a Tier 2, PEPRA Tier 1 and 2, General and PEPRA Safety member.

 The member may elect an unmodified retirement allowance, or choose an optional retirement allowance.
 The unmodified retirement allowance provides the highest monthly benefit and a 60% continuance to an eligible surviving spouse, registered domestic partner, or minor child(ren).
 An eligible surviving spouse, or registered domestic partner, is one married to the member one year prior to the effective retirement date.
 There are four optional retirement allowances the member may choose.
-Each of the optional retirement allowances requires a reduction in the unmodified retirement allowance in order to allow the member the ability to provide certain benefits to a surviving spouse, registered domestic partner, minor child(ren), or named beneficiary having an insurable interest in the life of the member.
+Each of the optional retirement allowances requires a reduction in the unmodified retirement allowance to allow the member the ability to provide certain benefits to a surviving spouse, registered domestic partner, minor child(ren), or named beneficiary having an insurable interest in the life of the member.